-As we all know, every sound/audio signal has its own frequency.
-And every sound has its own timbre/character consisting of entanglement of these various frequencies; this is the main thing that every producers/musician have to remember.
+As we all know every sound/audio signal has its own frequency and that’s where EQ plugins comes to set their role.
+Every sound has its own timbre/character consisting of entanglement of these various frequencies; this is the main thing that every producers/musician have to remember.

 In music producing, audio frequency is one main thing that we have to deal with most of the time using EQ plugins.
 What we do in mixing and mastering is shaping/adjusting frequencies of each or all sounds accordingly to achieve certain point of character.
 But how do we do it?

 Equalizer, or simply EQ, is a tool used in the professional audio realm to adjust the loudness or to alter the response of one or more frequencies in an audio signal.
 Alas, equalizer is a vital tool in music production, and understanding how each type of equalizer works is very important to be able to choose the most effective equalizer application for each specific situation.

 Most of early generation equalizers are made for telecommunications tasks rather than musical productions, as the time goes, it made for different purposes including music and needs with different character.
 Along with the vast developing technology, analog hardwares are turned to digital EQ plugins.
 There are different type of EQ plugins on the Digital Audio Workstation (DAW) and many of VST effects out there, developed to suit your equalizing needs and the character you sought after

 These are different types of Equalizer with different functionality: